iaretechnician/barebones-masterserver-wiki/Is-It-For-You?.md

 Your game servers will need to run on **uNET **or something else (Forge, Bolt, etc...).
 If you're not sure about something PM me, ask in forum thread or post a question here, in github's issues tab. [**More info**](https://github.com/alvyxaz/barebones-masterserver/wiki/Game-Servers#gameplay-networking)

+### If I Use uNET, Does It Mean I Have To Use Unity Services?

+No. Framework was designed to allow developers to use uNET without having to use costly Unity Services.

 ## What Is The Master Server Framework

 It's a framework that helps you write back-end servers for your games, with ease, **within unity**, without having to worry about third-party services.
 It contains boilerplate code for user authentication, dynamic / automatically synchronized player profiles, and highly scalable game servers (rooms) architecture.